Protecting every students' right to be safe at school.

-Dr. Pan co-founded and served as chair of Healthy Kids Healthy Future, Dr. Pan helped secure health, dental and vision coverage for over 65,000 local children.
+Dr. Pan co-founded and served as chair of Healthy Kids Healthy Future, where he helped secure health, dental and vision coverage for over 65,000 children in the Sacramento area.
 He helped create the Sacramento Health Improvement Project, bringing together doctors, hospitals, clinics and community leaders to ensure that all Sacramento County residents have access to primary health care.
 Dr. Pan also serves on the United Way California Capitol Region Board and served on the BloodSource board and the Sacramento First Five Commission.
 For his leadership in education and community development, Dr. Pan has been recognized with the Campus Compact's Thomas Ehrlich Faculty Award for Service-Learning and the Physician Humanitarian Award from the Medical Board of California.

 Dr. Pan and his wife are raising two young sons and run a dental practice where they balance expenses, meet a payroll and understand the challenges of running a small business.
-Dr. Pan was born and raised around science as his father worked at NASA and his mother in architecture after both immigrated from Taiwan.
+Dr. Pan was born and raised around science as his father worked at NASA and his mother in architecture after both emigrated from Taiwan.
 After graduating from public schools, Dr. Pan earned an undergraduate degree from Johns Hopkins University, a Medical Doctorate from the University of Pittsburgh and a Masters of Public Health from Harvard University.